 Swimming amongst seals with Dive Jervis Bay.
 Image credit: Jordan Robins

-Welcome to the picturesque waters of Jervis Bay
+Welcome to the picturesque waters of Jervis Bay, New South Wales

-Jervis Bay in the Shoalhaven region of NSW is one of Australia's most beautiful and peaceful coastal destinations.
+Jervis Bay New South Wales, in the Shoalhaven region, is one of Australia's most beautiful and peaceful coastal destinations.
 Littered with stunning beaches and hideaway coves, and home to some of the whitest sands in the country, you don't have to look far to find your own slice of heaven in this grand inlet.
 Located just a scenic four-hour drive down the coast from Sydney’s CBD, the popularity and acclaim of this region has exploded in recent decades, and it is now known for its celebratory yet relaxed atmosphere and its great variety of swimming spots and other activities and adventures.

-The best of beaches and coves in Jervis Bay
+The best of beaches and coves in Jervis Bay, New South Wales

 Birds eye views of Honeymoon Bay (left) and Hyams Beach (right).
 Image credit: Jordan Robins